Lim-Hong-Ying/MAD-P03-Group-GG/README.md

 ## Stripe Guide
 [![StripeLogo](resources/poweredbystripe.png)](http://www.stripe.com/) </br>
-We partner with Stripe, one of the world' leading online payment infrastructure, to provide you a much better shopping experience.
+We partner with Stripe, one of the world's leading online payment infrastructure, to provide you a much better shopping experience.
 Sellers can now easily view and track your customers' purchases.
 For buyers, you can now buy items with just a few taps using your card of choice!

 ### For Sellers
 In order to allow your buyers to purchase your items via debit or credit card: